Evading the Patronage Trap:

 Interest Representation in Mexico

 Latin America has long been recognized as the most unequal region in the world.
 Nonetheless, economic policies oriented to generate economic opportunity for the masses have been off the table for decades.
-Instead, economic elites manipulate the policymaking process to produce economic institutions that magnify their own economic predominance, rather than spurring innovation or productivity gains or creating good jobs for ordinary citizens.
+Instead, economic elites dominate the policymaking process, producing economic institutions that magnify their own economic predominance, rather than spurring innovation or productivity gains or creating good jobs for ordinary citizens.

 My analysis draws on over 100 interviews, an original survey, and official government data, focusing on organizations in the small business and agricultural sectors operating in states governed by Mexico’s three major political parties (PRI, PAN, PRD).
 Some of these organizations manage to confer meaningful representation on their members, pushing for policies apt to spur economic opportunity, while others fall into the “patronage trap” and become specialized as brokers for discretionary government programs.
 I argue that these models of representation are explained by the types of relationships that interest organizations form downwardly (with their members) and upwardly (with political parties).